Columbia River Collection: Production

 Video: In 1941 Guthrie wrote songs for The Columbia: America's Greatest Power Stream, a documentary about the use of the Columbia River for hydroelectric power.

 In May 1941, after a brief stay in Los Angeles, Guthrie moved to Portland, Oregon, in the neighborhood of Lents, on the promise of a job.
 Gunther von Fritsch was directing a documentary about the Bonneville Power Administration's construction of the Grand Coulee Dam on the Columbia River, and needed a narrator.
 Alan Lomax had recommended Guthrie to narrate the film and sing songs onscreen.

 The original project was expected to take 12 months, but as the filmmakers became worried about casting such a political figure, they minimized Guthrie's role.
 The United States Department of the Interior hired him for one month to write songs about the Columbia River and the construction of the federal dams for the documentary's soundtrack.

 Guthrie toured the Columbia River and the Pacific Northwest.
 Guthrie said he "couldn't believe it, it's a paradise", which appeared to inspire him creatively.
 In one month Guthrie wrote 26 songs, including three of his most famous: "Roll On, Columbia, Roll On", "Pastures of Plenty", and "Grand Coulee Dam".
 These were all included in the 1949 film Columbia: America's Greatest Power Stream.

-The 17 surviving songs were released as Columbia River Songs.